Dog Sledding in Quebec: Our Favorite Places

 - Address: Aventures Plein Air, 42 Rue de la Chaumine, Saint-Hippolyte, QC J8A 2N4, Canada.

-Just an hour away from Montreal, the Aventures Liguoriennes team welcomes you to share their passion for sled dogs.
-You’ll receive instruction in driving techniques and embark on snowy trails in the region after an introduction to the pack and team preparation.
-Don’t miss the “La Grande Virée” tour, a thrilling 1-hour and 30-minute sled ride through the plains and forests of Quebec.
+Just an hour from Montreal, the Aventures Liguoriennes team invites you to discover their passion for sled dogs.
+After meeting the pack, helping prepare the team, and learning the basic driving techniques, you’ll set off along the region’s snowy trails.
+Don’t miss the “La Grande Virée” tour, a lively 1-hour-and-30-minute ride through Quebec’s plains and forests.

-You can also enjoy this experience at night, when the sky is free from light pollution, and marvel at the stars during your ride.
-It’s a truly unforgettable experience.
+You can also enjoy the experience at night, away from light pollution, and admire the stars as you ride.
+It’s an outing you won’t soon forget.

 Price: Starting from $213 CAD per person.